 The market risk sensitivity of MCEV[©] is tested to measure the impact of interest rate and equity volatilities.
-MCEV[©] principles and the Group's traditional value reporting procedure cover CNP Assurances SA, the Group's main subsidiaries in France, the Brazilian subsidiary Caixa, the Italian subsidiary CNP UniCredit Vita, the Spanish subsidiaries CNP Partners and CNP Barclays Vida y Pensiones, and the Cypriot subsidiary, CNP Cyprus Insurance Holdings.
+MCEV[©] principles and the Group's traditional value reporting procedure cover CNP Assurances SA, the Group's main subsidiaries in France, the Brazilian subsidiary Caixa, the Italian subsidiary CNP UniCredit Vita, the Spanish subsidiaries CNP Partners and CNP Santander Insurance, the Argentinian subsidiaries and Odonto Empresas, and the Cypriot subsidiary, CNP Cyprus Insurance Holdings.
 Sensitivity tests are conducted using the following scenarios:

 - the impact of an immediate positive or negative 100-basis point change in the swap yield curve.
-This would result in: - a revaluation of bond prices - o a 100-basis point adjustment to the reinvestment rate for all categories of assets and - o a change in discount rates.
+This would result in: - o a revaluation of bond prices - a 100-basis point adjustment to the reinvestment rate for all categories of assets and - o a change in discount rates.